 Having a cat is good for your health.
-I’m a or as some would say – a cat person.
+I’m a cat lover or as some would say – a cat person.
 I love dogs too, but I consider myself more of a cat person than a dog person.

 I got my first cat when I was just six years old and fast forward into the future my love for cats remains intact.
 In fact, I think it has grown enormously.
 And it comes as no surprise that my daughters are cat people too; which is good because cats can lower the risks of developing allergies in children.